jobtech-openplatforms/openplatforms-overview/README.md

 * *Gigdata API -*
 The API-endpoint can be found here: [gigdata-api.openplatforms.org](https://gigdata-api.openplatforms.org/).
 This is the api used by applications (data consumers) that want to integrate with Open Platforms.
-* *Notification functions -*
-Functionality for notifying relevant applications of changes in the data.
 * *Platform Data fetcher -*
 The background service that is responsible for scheduling and performing data fetches for the connected users on the connected platforms.
+Includes functionality for notifying relevant applications of changes in the data.

 ## [gig-platform-api](https://github.com/jobtech-openplatforms/gig-platform-api)
 This repository contains code that deals with actually fetching data from out-in (see description below) integrated platforms and provide the interface used by applications and platforms for managing their integrations.
 Two deployable units can be found here: